MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/forms-and-mapi-client-applications.md

 - COM
 ms.assetid: 658ebb86-e9f4-44d8-a5f1-6f66eaf75dd6
 description: "Last modified: July 23, 2011"
 ---

-# Forms and MAPI Client Applications
+# Forms and MAPI client applications

 **Applies to**: Outlook

 Because all MAPI messages are instances of forms, client applications display and interact with form objects just as they do with other message objects.